Environmental Studies (ENVS)

 Typically Offered: Annually

 The study of the distribution and abundance of plants and their interactions with the abiotic environment and other organisms.
 In this course, we will investigate these interactions over a range of scales, from the physiological to the community, landscape, and global.
 Further, we will examine how plant ecological principles apply to the fields of agriculture, conservation biology, and environmental science.
 Classes will be a mix of lecture on general principles plus discussion of primary literature and writings by scientists historically underrepresented in the field of ecology.
 Laboratory exercises will introduce students to standard lab, field, and data analysis techniques used by plant ecologists, as well as provide an opportunity to learn about the natural history of various Massachusetts ecosystems.
 Students will conduct an independent research project.
-Ecological and evolutionary biology.
+Biology Major distribution area: Ecology and evolutionary biology.

 Prerequisite: BIOL 163